PROJECT CONTINUITY CONNECTING vulnerable patients TO CARE

-Project CONTINUITY is working with local communities and clinics to increase access to high-quality cancer prevention, detection and treatment services, especially in behavioral health settings.
+Project CONTINUITY is working with local communities and clinics to increase access to high-quality cancer prevention, detection and treatment services.

 INTERVENING TO IMPROVE CARE